the-hypertoast-consortium/Apogee/README.md

 non-computationally-intensive tasks such as controlling the player's spacesuit.
 As such, it can most commonly be found in small, man-portable, pieces of equipment.

+## Ships

+There are two main types of ships in Project Apogee: large and small.
+All ships obey a realistic newtonian physics model and are entirely controlled by their respective onboard computer systems.
+Each ship features external components such as engines, weapons, sensors, radio, radar, and reaction control systems.
+These can be swapped out and upgraded by the player to improve that ship's capabilities.
+Components are what the computer interfaces with to control the ship.
+Both types of ships use their computer systems to facilitate fly-by-wire capabilities.
+Pilot's control instruments such as the throttle, and flightsick have their statuses periodically read by the computer.
+These statuses are then translated into the correct thruster movements needed to maneuver the ship.
+Due to the highly programmable nature of these computer systems, it is entirely possible for players to create fully autonomous ships.

+Large ships offer a high degree of customization to the player.
+The entire interior of the ship can be reconfigured to suit the player's needs.
+Players can optimize the internal layout of their ship to increase the performance of certain tasks and external components.
+These components are controlled by the ship's on-board PDP-11 computer system.
+Large ships are intended to act as bases of operation for players and are not capable of landing on planets.
+Only large ships are equipped with faster than faster than light capabilities.

+Small ships are geared towards specific tasks such as mining, fighting, or landing on planets.
+These ships do not have a walkable interior.
+Instead they have small cockpits that can fit one or two players.
+The ship's components are similarly controlled by the small ship's onboard Data General Nova 1200 computer system.